hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_whimsical_tea_party_with_anthropomorphic_animals_695bccbd-d3dd-46e3-82c6-bd6769d9ccfe-0_3.content.md

 Check out our [Instagram page](#) for more inspiration on how to use our Whimsical Tea Party Wallpaper.

 ## Contact Us
 Have questions or want to place an order?
-Contact us at [email protected] or give us a call at 555-1234.
+Contact us at me@pavolhejny.com or give us a call at 555-1234.
 We'd be happy to help bring a touch of whimsy to your next event!

 ---